Leesville in Saluda County, South Carolina — The American South (South Atlantic)

 Erected 1996 by Students and Friends of Delmar School.
 (Marker Number 41-8.)

 Location.
 34° 1.257′ N, 81° 31.4′ W. Marker is in Leesville, South Carolina, in Saluda County.
 Marker is on SC Highway 391, on the right when traveling south.
+Marker is at the intersection of SC Highway 391 and Old Delmar School Road.
 Touch for map.
-Marker is at the intersection of SC Highway 391 and Old Delmar School Road.
 Marker is at or near this postal address: 113 Old Delmar School Road, Leesville SC 29070, United States of America.
+Touch for directions.

 Regarding Delmar School.
 The building is now the home of the Delmar Nutrition Site in Leesville, South Carolina.